Digicomlab/digicomlab.github.io/content/en/seedfunding/_index.md

 ---
 title: "Seed Funding"
-description: ""
-showHeader: false
-noindex: true
+description: "Through our Seed Funding projects, we facilitate research focused on the application and innovation of digital methods.
+Some of our current research topics include:"
 ---

-The Digicomlab brings together communication scholars working with or on digital research methods.
-Some of our current research topics include: